BerkeleyML/berkeleyml.github.io/syllabus.md

 >
 > - **Final** on **Monday, May 11** from **11:30 AM – 2:30 PM**

 **All exams must be taken in-person.** There will be no alternate exams offered.
+For truly exceptional circumstances, we will allow the final to clobber the midterm via a Z-score-based replacement.

 ### Graduate Final Project